Andrey-Lomakin/goodbye_telegram/README.md

-# Delete message history from Telegram chats
+# Delete message history from Telegram chats (text messages only)

 *Attention: this script will delete your messages and make them inaccessible to other users, but not to the telegram server.*